SharmaRajan/SharmaRajan/README.md

 # 👋 Hi, I’m @SharmaRajan
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning Spring Microservices.
-- 💞️ I’m looking to collaborate on opwn-source projects, particularly in areas like Web Development and Data analysis  ...
+- 💞️ I’m looking to collaborate on open-source projects, particularly in areas like Web Development and Data analysis  ...

 <!-- - 📫 You can reach me on